 Here are some of the comments from responding companies:

-- We typically gross up, however gifts are usually only for small amounts $50 – $100.
+- We typically gross up, however, gifts are usually only for small amounts of $50 – $100.

 - We recently implemented a threshold of $100 value or greater for grossing up these types of items.

 - In Australia, employees are not taxed on the value of gifts provided to them by their employer.
-In certain circumstances the employer will be liable for a tax on gifts provided to employees.
-Due to this, the value and frequency of gifts is generally adjusted to avoid this additional tax on the employer.
+In certain circumstances, the employer will be liable for a tax on gifts provided to employees.
+Due to this, the value and frequency of gifts are generally adjusted to avoid this additional tax on the employer.

 - We do not gross up cash awards.

-Does you company provide tax relief for employee gifts and awards?
+Does your company provide tax relief for employee gifts and awards?
 If yes, when do you provide the relief, and are you using a minimum threshold for doing so?